The spiritual and inspirational name Buddha’s Kaleidoscope came from Debra Emmanuelle of Sedona Soul Integration. A gifted energy healer.

 Discovering Lake Powell was one of my life’s highlights.
 If you haven’t visited it yet, don’t miss the opportunity to do so.

 On Lake Powell

-I was blessed with the opportunity to spend a week two different times on this magnificent body of water.
-I and eight others enjoyed watersports and sun in this most spiritual place on earth.
+I was favored with the opportunity to spend a week two different times on this magnificent body of water.
+I and eight others enjoyed watersports and the sun in this most spiritual place on earth.
 Lake Powell is Sedona with water.
-Red Rocks, soring butts, and landscape that leaves you breathless.
+Red Rocks, soring butts, and a landscape that leaves you breathless.

-I’m fortunate and inspired to be living in this part of the southwest, with its unparalleled beauty that truly takes your breath away.
-Lake Powell, with the labyrinth of overhanging cliffs, hanging gardens, sweeping river bends, and natural arches set amidst a backdrop of colorful buttes and mesas, is truly a magical place to be.
+I’m fortunate and inspired to live in this part of the southwest, with its unparalleled beauty that truly takes your breath away.
+Lake Powell is truly a magical place with a labyrinth of overhanging cliffs, hanging gardens, sweeping river bends, and natural arches set amidst a backdrop of colorful buttes and mesas.

-Other examples of whimsical art include; Sedona’s Sacred Heart and Soul, LaJolla, Mermaid’s Magical Dream, Arabella, Enchanted Castle, Sweet dreams, Prism Sky, Electric Snoopy, Sacred Reflections, Vortex Lovers, Whimsical Daydream, Inspired, Iconic Saguaro, Serenity at Sunset, Bryce Canyon, Monolithic China,
+Other examples of my vivid contemporary art include; Sedona’s Sacred Heart and Soul, LaJolla, Mermaid’s Magical Dream, Arabella, Enchanted Castle, Sweet dreams, Prism Sky, Electric Snoopy, Sacred Reflections, Vortex Lovers, Whimsical Daydream, Inspired, Iconic Saguaro, Serenity at Sunset, Bryce Canyon, Monolithic China,